pgaulon/pgaulon.github.io/2021-10-10-chinese-cryptographic-standards.md

 - [SM3](https://datatracker.ietf.org/doc/html/draft-oscca-cfrg-sm3-02) is a hashing algorithm
 - [SM4](https://datatracker.ietf.org/doc/html/draft-ribose-cfrg-sm4-10) is a set of encryption/decryption block-cipher algorithms

 This article aims to guide any further usage of such cryptography standards.
-It a bit long to cover everything: jump directly to the part you are interested in.
+It is a bit long to cover everything: jump directly to the part you are interested in.

 * TOC
 {:toc}